AsexyLordRevan/Asexy_Dots/INSTALL.md

 For Firefox it's a little more complicated :

-You'll need to go to `about:config` in Firefox, and accept the risks of continuing (It is extremely unlikely anything will breakn)
+You'll need to go to `about:config` in Firefox, and accept the risks of continuing (It is extremely unlikely anything will break)